 Sports and Spirit

-The Harvard-Yale rivalry, often referred to as The Game, is one of the most iconic college rivalries in the U.S. This annual football matchup, dating back to 1875, attracts thousands of fans and alumni from around the world.
+The Harvard-Yale rivalry, often referred to as The Game, is one of the most iconic college rivalries in the US.
+This annual football matchup, dating back to 1875, attracts thousands of fans and alumni from around the world.

 Student Life and Culture